Cerebral Palsy and Traumatic Brain Injury

 - Subarachnoid hemorrhage

-As the baby grow older, other complications and medical disorder may arise including cognitive issues, missed milestones, executive functioning issues, problems with behavior and communication, sensory problems, and emotional outbursts.
+As the baby grows older, other complications may be more apparent including cognitive issues, missed milestones, executive functioning issues, problems with behavior and communication, sensory problems, and emotional outbursts.

 Traumatic Brain Injury Symptoms

-Keep in mind that traumatic brain injuries and brain damage can encompass a wide range severity, from mild to serious, and the baby’s symptoms will depend on how acute the injury is.
+Keep in mind that traumatic brain injuries and brain damage can encompass a wide range of severity, from mild to serious.
+The baby’s symptoms will depend on the severity of the injury.

 In general, common signs and symptoms that occur in infants with traumatic brain injury and brain damage include: